Sea of Vapors

 *Reference to a lyric from Chappell Roan’s “Super Graphic Ultra Modern Girl”

-Emily Counts, born in Seattle, WA, where she currently resides and works, is a multidisciplinary artist whose work has been exhibited nationally at prominent institutions such as Oregon Contemporary, the Museum of Arts and Design in New York, and the Torrance Art Museum in California.
-In Washington, her work has been shown at the Bellevue Arts Museum.
+Emily Counts was born in Seattle, WA, and currently resides and works in Tacoma, WA.
+She is a multidisciplinary artist whose work has been exhibited nationally at prominent institutions such as Oregon Contemporary, the Museum of Arts and Design in New York, and the Torrance Art Museum in California.
+In Washington, her work has been shown at the Bellevue Arts Museum and the Museum of Museums.
 A BFA graduate from California College of the Arts, Counts has received several prestigious grants, including those from Artist Trust, the Oregon Arts Commission, the Regional Arts & Culture Council, and The Ford Family Foundation.
 Her residency experience includes programs at Raid Projects in Los Angeles, Plane Space in New York, and the Varda Artists Residency in Sausalito, CA. She is currently represented by studio e gallery in Washington and Nationale in Oregon.

 The Site program is supported by the Henry Lea Hillman, Jr. Foundation.
 Oregon Contemporary is supported by The Ford Family Foundation, The Andy Warhol Foundation for the Visual Arts, the James F. & Marion L. Miller Foundation, the National Endowment for the Arts, and the Regional Arts & Culture Council.
 Oregon Contemporary also receives support from the Oregon Arts Commission, a state agency funded by the State of Oregon and the National Endowment for the Arts.
 Other businesses and individuals provide additional support.